The politics of who investigates politicians, when and for what becomes more complicated than the cases themselves.

 Does Cuomo's Moreland statement pose a possibility that any time the governor dislikes an outcome from the commission, he could try again?
 We might not find out from this case.
 At a meeting Monday, panel officials are expected to indicate they'll go where all facts lead.

 There's also a criminal probe of Lopez.
-Brooklyn District Attorney Charles J. Hynes was endorsed by Lopez, the former Kings County Democratic chairman, so he sent the case to Daniel Donovan, Staten Island's Republican DA -- who lost the 2010 attorney general race to Eric Schneiderman, whose office had what he called "informal consultations" on the settlements before the Assembly put them into effect.
+Brooklyn District Attorney Charles J. Hynes was endorsed by Lopez, the former Kings County Democratic chairman.
+So he sent the case to Daniel Donovan, Staten Island's Republican DA -- who lost the 2010 attorney general race to Eric Schneiderman, whose office had what Schneiderman has called "informal consultations" on the settlements before the Assembly put them into effect.

 The greater the number of players, the more complicated it gets.